 - DO Something

 Just as I felt motivated to “do something” to express my upset and put my energies toward making things better for humankind, the same is true for children.
 If they are upset, turn those emotions in to the spark of seeking justice and expressing compassion.
 What would your child like to do to?
-Maybe they would like to write a note on the Facebook page of the mosque expressing their sympathies.
+Maybe they would like to write a note on social media expressing their sympathies.
 Perhaps they want to light a candle in memory of those who died and say a few words.
 Be creative, and follow your child’s interest in how they would best like to help.

 - Respond to Needs for Extra Cuddles